gabisurita/gabisurita.github.io/content/testing-swagger-spec.rst

 The Swagger way of describing an API usually assumes you are creating the Spec **before** coding the API.
 What is expected using this workflow is that everything after the spec should follow and comply with it.
-There are several ways to ensure that the server and the clients are matching a spec, but lets imagine another use case where you already have a complex API running, a static documentation and you want to generate an OpenAPI description of the application.
+There are several ways to ensure that the server and the clients are matching a spec, but let's imagine another use case where you already have a complex API running, a static documentation and you want to generate an OpenAPI description of the application.
 In this case, the running app should be the source of truth and the compliance